manzonlucas/manzonlucas/README.md

 - 🌱 I've been studying software development since 2020.
 I’m currently studying **'Certified Tech Developer' (tech carreer by Globant, Mercado Libre and Digital House)**, after being through Colt Steele's Udemy course 'The Web Developer Bootcamp 2022', among other development courses.

 - 📚 Currently I'm a medic (Facultad de Ciencias Médicas UNR, Argentina).
-Looking forward to get into the tech industry as a frontend developer.
+Looking forward to get into the tech industry as a software developer.

 - 🌎 English level of C2 Proficient, according to the Common European Framework of Reference (CEFR) with a 73/100 score on the EF Standard English Test (SET) scale: **https://www.efset.org/cert/YCWEvy**